 The Eighth Coast Guard District is continuously alert for circumstances, which affect safe and efficient passage of river traffic.
-The Aids to Navigation Office in New Orleans receives reports from mariners and government agencies and distributes information to mariners through various marine information channels.
+The Aids to Navigation Office in New Orleans receives reports from mariners and government agencies and distributes information to marine various marine information channels.

-The four primary means of passing marine information in the Eighth Coast Guard District:
+The four primary means of passing marine information Coast Guard District: